uwbaddev/baddie-match/README.md

 ### Running Locally
 #### PostgreSQL
-Will need postgreSQL, so download that first.
+You will need postgreSQL, so download that first.

 Mac
 ```